KaranAgarwalla/Spanning-Tree-Protocol/README.md

 ## Learning Bridge Algorithm
 Each transfer of the learning bridge algorithm is simulated by `bridgesim::transfer()`.

-In each instance of network topology, we store a member variable which maps each host to the lan on which it resides.
-Also, each lan is mapped to a vector of hosts on the lan.
+In each instance of network topology, we store a member variable which maps each host to the LAN on which it resides.
+Also, each LAN is mapped to a vector of hosts on the LAN.
-> **Note:** Each host can reside only on one lan
+> **Note:** Each host can reside only on one LAN segment

 Each bridge object stores `forwarding table` and `active_ports` (the ports that are functional once spanning tree protocol finishes).

 In each transfer, we model a sample message transferred from `src` to `dest`.
-So we maintain a queue of lan segments `lans_to_check` on which the message would travel.
-Each lan segment has two variables: lan ID and bridge ID.
+So we maintain a queue of LAN segments `lans_to_check` on which the message would travel.
+Each LAN segment has two variables: LAN ID and bridge ID.
 Then it forwards on all those bridges other than the current bridge ID.
-Then each bridge forwards on a unique lan segment if it has an entry in the forwarding table for it or else forwards on all the outgoing lan segments other than current lan.
+Then each bridge forwards on a unique LAN segment if it has an entry in the forwarding table for it or else forwards on all the outgoing LAN segments other than current LAN.

 At end of the learning bridge algorithm all the intermediate bridges have updated the entries for source of the message.